Here’s a brief review of the best free website builders with free web hosting for 2016.

 WordPress is a free and open-source content management system that was made by Matt Mullenweg and Mike Little as a fork of b2 cafelog.
-With WordPress you basically have two choices, you can either make a free account on WordPress.com and create a website or blog there, or you can download the WordPress CMS system and install it on a server or web hosting account if you have one.
+With WordPress you basically have two choices.
+You can either make a free account on WordPress.com and create a website or blog there, or you can download the WordPress CMS system and install it on your own server.
 Obviously the second option is not always free, so I am going to review the first option.
 However the second option is better than a WordPress.com account, if you have a decent server handy.

-WordPress is best suited for blogs and news websites but can also be used to make traditional websites.
+WordPress is best suited for blogs and news websites but can also be used as a more traditional website builder.
 The free account on WordPress.com has its limitations, but you get 3GB of storage space, unlimited bandwidth, you can choose between a good number of templates and make slight modifications to them such as changing color themes or header images.
 You can also modify the website sidebar with a number of widgets, but other plugins are not enabled for free accounts.
 Basic insights on visitor statistics are also available on the dashboard.

 WordPress.com does not have ads, but also does not allow advertisements such as Google AdSense.

 Wix is a web hosting company based in Israel.
 With a free account you get 500MB of storage space and 500MB monthly bandwidth.
 The storage is OK but the bandwidth is quite low, but hosting videos and high resolution images on third party websites like YouTube and Flickr will help.

 The website builder itself is a drag-and-drop builder, so it’s not difficult to use.
 Wix does have a number of add-ons like photo galleries, contact forms, mailing lists, audio and video embeds and an app market where you can get more free and commercial add-ons.

 Wix does not have third party ads, but they do have Wix branded ads that encourage visitors to make free websites on Wix.